mason23zh/Flight_App_Full/README.md

 # Beta 0.6

+- Added Globe Projection (Experiment).
+- Added popular Vatsim airports in the map page.
-- Added popular Vatsim airports in the map page
+- Added popular Vatsim airports in the map page.
+- Update the aircraft sprite image and mapping json file.
 - Fixed the tooltip re-appear after browser window out-of focus and re-focus.
 - Fixed the "move to airport" button not working in airport detail panel (Map page).
 - Fixed the Search Results List in map page not scaled correct in 4k monitor
+- Fixed mouse cursor style issues in Map component.
+- Improve scrollbar style.
+- Improve the airport departure arrival panel style.
 - Change default map mode to mono-dark